togobingi/alafia/README.md

 # alafia
-Welath manaegment app for the elderly
+Wealth management app for the elderly